ThinkbotsAreFree/sona/README.md

 ![](https://github.com/ThinkbotsAreFree/sona/raw/main/sona.png)

-> *from an objective situation, a subjective perception emerges by subtraction. vectors capture these contrasts and react accordingly.*
+> *from an objective situation, a subjective perception emerges by subtraction. vectors express these contrasts.*